Jimmyjamjam13/project/README.md

 ### Bugs
 #### Unfixed
 The page does not look good or is not very readable in size smaller then 950px.
+The contact section page need the margin and padding fixed.

 #### Fixed
 When i deployed my file i saw the style code for the contact us section was not working because it was targeting the wrong id.